TheDaniel3131/idling-non-steam-games/README.md

 # idling-non-steam-games

-#### Start Idling other games that are not supported in Steam or other applications to showcase your status in Steam!
+#### Start Idling or Running Other Games or Applications that are not supported in Steam or other applications to showcase your status in Steam!

 <hr>